CS5001-khoury/hw01/README.md

    * x = 1.0 + 1
    * x = str(1.0)
    * x = int(1 / 2)
-    You are free to use the interpreter to help you.
-So you can use the following code in the interpreter to help you:
+    You can use the following code in the interpreter to help you:
     ```python
     x = int(1/2)
     print(x)